zunique90/alx-system_engineering-devops/0x00-shell_basics/README.md

 The ninth script deletes the file moved in the eight script The tenth script deletes my_first_directory
-The eleventh script changes the working directory to the previous one
+The eleventh script changes the working directory to the previous one The twelfth script list all files in the current, parent and boot directory, plus hidden files, in long format